BSCS’s Commitment to Equity & Social Justice

 BSCS Land Acknowledgement

 The people who make up BSCS Science Learning live and work on the ancestral homelands of Indigenous Peoples from whom the land that now constitutes the United States was taken.
-Our main office is in Colorado Springs, CO, a state made up of lands tied to 48 contemporary tribal nations, and our building is situated on the traditional territories of the Ute and the Cheyenne Nations.
+Our main office is in Colorado Springs, Colorado, a state made up of lands tied to 48 contemporary tribal nations, and our building is situated on the traditional territories of the Ute and the Cheyenne Nations.
 We acknowledge that the existence of organizations like BSCS is made possible only because of the historical colonization, dispossession, and forced removal of Indigenous Peoples.
 Rather than perpetuating the continuing systematic suppression and erasure of Indigenous knowledges about the natural world in science education, we commit to collaborating with, listening to, learning from, and amplifying Indigenous voices and ways of knowing that have been devalued in US classrooms.
 As leaders in the field, we see this ongoing work as central to our mission to transform science education.

 This statement is a working draft.